 When estimating drywall you will also need to know how many screws are needed.
-To determine the pounds of screws required will be made by dividing the square footage of drywall by 300.
+To determine the pounds of screws required, divide the square footage of drywall by 300.

-This is how many pounds of 1-1/4 inch drywall screws are needed.
-Generally, you will need about 5-6 pounds of nails for every 1000 square-foot, depending on how the drywall is being installed.
+Generally, you will need about 3-4 pounds of nails for every 1,000 square feet, depending on how the drywall is being installed.

 06Estimate Corner Beads

-For corner bead, add the length of all outside corners.
-Corner beads usually come in 8 and 10-foot sections, so the total amount of corner beads will be the total amount of outside corners where drywall will be installed.
-Add up the total linear feet of soffits and purchase an equivalent amount of corner bead.
+For corner beads, add the length of all outside corners.
+Corner beads usually come in 8- and 10-foot sections, so the total amount of corner beads will be the total amount of outside corners where drywall will be installed.
+Add up the total linear feet of soffits and purchase an equivalent amount of corner beads.

 07Estimate Drywall Miscellaneous